India - Siridao House Project

 One of my favourite images showing the interior courtyard before and after

-Steps rising to side veranda overlooking lakefront
+New steps rising to side veranda overlooking lakefront

-Bougainvillea in the plant beds
+Bougainvillea in the plant beds and the new compound wall in the background

 Newly added juliette balconies with reclaimed ironwork and concrete corbels below